Update Installed Detection Tab

 Arguments - Command line parameters used when running the custom detection executable.

-By selecting this option, the install detection will be done by searching for an installed UWP application.
+By selecting this option, the install detection will be done by searching for an installed MSIX/APPX application.

 Application Name - the application name for the app as it appears displayed to users.